How to start investing in real estate: What you need to know

 When you find potential investment properties, you’ll need to do some research into the particular home and the area it’s in.
 If the property is in poor condition or located in an undesirable area, it becomes less valuable.
 You can identify the profitability and volatility of an individual property through analytic software and reporting services.

-6. Figure Out Financing
+6. Figure out financing

 Once you find the right investment property, you’ll need to find financing for the deal.
 In general, financing an investment property is more challenging than buying a primary residence.